NickBres/SentimentAnalysis/README.md

 LSTM: Notebook showcasing the exploration and implementation of a Long Short-Term Memory (LSTM) model for sentiment analysis.

-First: Notebook illustrating the first attempt.
+Initial: Notebook illustrating the first attempt.

 ## Models and Techniques